01alchemist/as-smallpt/README.md

-AS-PT
+AS-SmallPT
 =====

-Path tracer written in AssemblyScript
+SmallPT written in AssemblyScript